Marinens Flyvebaatfabrikk M.F.11: Pre-war service

 The M.F.11 entered service with the RNoNAS in 1932 and was used for numerous tasks along the coast of Norway and in Norwegian territorial waters.

 After the outbreak of the Second World War in 1939, this included military exercises, searching for mines and missing ships, while being stationed at coastal fortifications to provide reconnaissance flights.
 When the Germans invaded, some aircraft had accumulated close to 900 hours of flight time.
 Shortly before the war the Royal Norwegian Navy Air Service decided on a replacement for the M.F.11, and 24 Northrop N-3PBs were ordered in March 1940 from the US but none arrived before the Germans invaded.

 Trøndelag Naval District

 M.F.11s saw active service along Norwegian coastlines following the German invasion.
-An M.F.11 was among the first Norwegian units to make contact with the invasion forces when on 8 April 1940 an aircraft of the Trøndelag Naval District was dispatched to the Kornstadfjord near Lyngstad in Eide where a German Arado Ar 196 had made an emergency landing.
+An M.F.11 was among the first Norwegian units to make contact with the invasion forces when on 8 April 1940 an aircraft of the Trøndelag Naval District was dispatched to the Kornstadfjord near Lyngstad in Eide Municipality where a German Arado Ar 196 had made an emergency landing.
 After the German aircrew approached locals trying to purchase fuel they were captured by some civilians before being transferred to the custody of police officers.
 The crew of the M.F.11 transported the Germans and their Arado to Kristiansund for internment.
 The Arado had been catapult launched from the German cruiser Admiral Hipper.